vsoch/vsoch.github.io/_posts/2020/2020-04-11-remote-bingo.md

 If you want to play, go to <a href="https://rseng.github.io/remote-bingo/" target="_blank">https://rseng.github.io/remote-bingo/</a>
 and again, please contribute to the repository to improve the lists, or add a new list.

-## Contributing

-If you'd like to contribute, here are a few ideas:

-### 1. Create a custom list

-I've created a set of good starting lists (see [bingo lists](#bingo-lists) but of course there is great room for improvement, or even making new lists!

-### 2. Add a color picker

-While not essential, it would be fun to allow a user to choose the color to highlight the squares.
-It would require adding a color picker (perhaps to the bottom right) and then storing the chosen color with the Bingo instance.
-To do this best, it would be nice to not add additional javascript dependencies.

-### 3. Support for Cache

-Currently, if the user closes the browser window, the current game and its state are lost.
-It would be nice to have an ability to cache a state, and then refreshing the browser would still keep the state.

-### 4. Tags

-Currently if you look in the bingo list csv files, there is a second column for tags that aren't used.
-I was thinking that it would be nice to be able to load a very large file of items, and then filter down to some subset of categories.

-### 5. Explosive Congratulations

-I think that when the user fills the entire board, there should be a more explosive congratulations (confetti or small animals dancing across the screen?)
-I think this could be done with some kind of simple css animation, again, with preference to not add additional dependencies.

-### 6. Saving Board

-For games that aren't done live, it would be good to allow for saving to file of the screen.
-I've done this many times, but typically with svg, so I'm open to ideas for how to best implement this for standard html/css.

 ## Bingo Lists